 Assistant Public Works Director

-Under the general direction of the Director of Public Works and the City Manager, the position assigns and supervises the construction, repair, and maintenance of municipal streets, alleys, sidewalks, traffic signals, storm sewers, rights-of-way, and parks.
-The position also plans, directs, and evaluates the activities of the water distribution and sanitary sewer collection divisions; supervises construction and maintenance crews; analyzes operational needs; and makes recommendations for improvements.
+Under the general direction of the Director of Public Works and the City Manager, this position assigns and supervises the construction, repair, and maintenance of municipal infrastructure, including streets, alleys, sidewalks, traffic signals, storm sewers, rights-of-way, and parks.
+The position also plans, directs, and evaluates the activities of the water distribution and sanitary sewer collection divisions, supervises construction and maintenance crews, analyzes operational needs, and makes recommendations for improvements.

-The position reviews and recommends revisions to municipal code provisions affecting the water, sewer, and streets divisions; assists in developing the annual budget; prepares and presents reports and recommendations to the Director of Public Works, City Manager, and City Council as required; responds to citizen complaints and inquiries; and maintains records of labor, materials, and equipment.
+The position assists with reviewing and recommending revisions to municipal code provisions affecting Public Works operations, supports the development of the annual budget, and prepares reports and recommendations for the Director of Public Works, City Manager, and City Council.
+Additional responsibilities include responding to citizen inquiries and maintaining records related to labor, materials, and equipment.

-Subject to administrative direction, the position performs professional engineering work related to the planning, design, and construction of public improvement projects.
-Responsibilities include reviewing site plans, subdivision plans, and stormwater management reports to ensure compliance with all applicable local, state, and federal regulations; coordinating public improvement projects; and assisting in the preparation of related reports and recommendations.
+This position also performs professional engineering work related to the planning, design, and construction of public improvement projects.
+Responsibilities include reviewing site and subdivision plans, evaluating stormwater management reports, coordinating public improvement projects, and ensuring compliance with applicable local, state, and federal regulations.

 • Plans, designs, prepares, and reviews engineering plans, specifications, cost estimates, and related documents for public infrastructure projects, including streets, sidewalks, water systems, sanitary and stormwater systems, and other municipal improvements.